Skip to content

 Moldova

 We have set up an emergency food kit program in Moldova whereby kits are assembled which contain locally procured, culturally appropriate staple foods including rice, beans, potatoes and cabbage.
 These kits are then distributed to Ukrainian refugees and Moldovan host families, with some being transported back across the border to Odesa.
-We have distributed more than 8,100 of these kits.
+We have distributed more than 259,000 of these kits in Moldova and sent an additional 650 kits across the border into Ukraine.
+We have also distributed 8,820 Family Emergency Kits in the rural areas surrounding Chisinau, providing access to clean drinking water and essential hygiene items to families who have relocated there.

 Hot meals being served to Ukrainian refugees crossing the Moldovan border